intelligent-growth-solutions/flexibility-fertilisers/README.md

 | Privacy  | The system handles peoples' travel information which is personal and sensitive data.
 Identifiable data must therefore be kept private while an anonymized version must be accessible for data analytics. |
 | Archivibility | The business model includes income to be derived from analytics run on user data.
 To make this successful, data needs to be retained and available to use for report creation. |

+## Architecture Style

 ## Workflows

 To identify the main components of the Road Warrior system, we looked at some of the workflows it needs to support.

 ![Workflowsv2](https://github.com/intelligent-growth-solutions/flexibility-fertilisers/assets/104081505/bc57a4cf-f925-473d-a336-7df2581d0551)

 From the workflows we identified the following systems that we wanted to explore further.
-We may discover the need for more as we intestigate how the systems fit together and learn more about the use cases.
+We may discover the need for more as we investigate how the systems fit together and learn more about the use cases.

 - Booking system - Handles users bookings and trips
 - Travel system - Handles the communication with the various external travel and booking systems